Lecturer: Peter Topping

 Content: The course focuses on the properties of differentiable functions on the complex plane.
 Unlike real analysis, complex differentiable functions have a large number of amazing properties, and are very ``rigid'' objects.
-Some of these properties have been explored already in Vector Analysis.
+Some of these properties have been explored already in second year core.
 Our goal will be to push the theory further, hopefully revealing a very beautiful classical subject.

-We will start with a review of elementary complex analysis topics from vector analysis.
-This includes complex differentiability, the Cauchy-Riemann equations, Cauchy's theorem, Taylor's and Liouville's theorem, Laurent expansions.
-Most of the course will be new topics: Winding numbers, the generalized version of Cauchy's theorem, Morera's theorem, the fundamental theorem of algebra, the identity theorem, classification of singularities, the Riemann sphere and Weierstrass-Casorati theorem, meromorphic functions, Rouche's theorem, integration by residues.
+We will start with a review of elementary complex analysis topics from MA244 Analysis 3.
+This includes complex differentiability, the Cauchy-Riemann equations, Cauchy's theorem, Taylor's and Liouville's theorem etc. Most of the course will be new topics.
+This page will be updated in due course with the exact topics, but topics from previous years have included: Winding numbers, the generalized version of Cauchy's theorem, Morera's theorem, the fundamental theorem of algebra, the identity theorem, classification of singularities, the Riemann sphere and Weierstrass-Casorati theorem, meromorphic functions, Rouche's theorem, integration by residues.

 Stewart and Tall, Complex Analysis: (the hitchhiker's guide to the plane), (Cambridge University Press).

 Ahlfors, Complex Analysis: an introduction to the theory of analytic functions of one complex variable, (McGraw-Hill Book Co).